sartino/Lifesource/README.md

 # Lifesource
 LifeSource 2015 website.

-Site is using angular, bootstrap and jQuery.
+Site is uses angular 1, bootstrap 3 and jQuery 2.
 Start node server on port 3000 using nodemon.